Prescribing Guidelines by Clinical Area

 FSRH Clinical Guideline: Contraception After Pregnancy Executive Summary (January 2017)

 Levonorgestrel remains the preferred emergency hormonal contraception option for breastfeeding parents.
-Please see the Breastfeeding Network and SPS Emergency contraception and breastfeeding.
+Please see the Breastfeeding Network and Specialist Pharmacy Service: Using emergency contraception during breastfeeding.
 The Cu-IUD remains a suitable option.

 For more information and resources around menopause and hormone replacement therapy see our menopause webpage.